junaidrana12/Tic-tac-toe/README.md

 # Tic Tac Toe Game
-Tc Tac Toe, also known as Noughts and Crosses, is a classic two-player game played on a 3x3 grid.
+Tic Tac Toe, also known as Noughts and Crosses, is a classic two-player game played on a 3x3 grid.
 Players take turns marking their spaces with X or O, aiming to align three of their marks in a row, column, or diagonal.
 The game is simple yet strategic, making it a popular choice for players of all ages.
 Here are some key points about the game:

 # Game Objective